Charles E W Bean, Diaries, AWM38 3DRL 606/15/1 - August 1915 - Part 1

 the ridge across the

-Kaiajk Dere.
+Kaiajik Dere.

-(red flag in trench end
+Red flag in trench on end

 of spur.

-scrubby hill
+Scrubby hill

 off our ridge